-Washington State Need Grant
+Washington College Grant (formerly Washington State Need Grant)

-The Washington State Need Grant is another form of “gift aid” that doesn’t have to be repaid providing you complete your courses.
+The Washington College Grant is another form of “gift aid” that doesn’t have to be repaid providing you complete your courses.
 This grant is available to you if you’re a Washington State resident with high financial need.
 Eligibility is determined by the Financial Aid Office after you’ve completed the financial aid application process.